Important information - The value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 A Cash ISA acts like a savings account.
 As it’s a type of savings account, you can access the money more easily.
 Some people like to use a Cash ISA for short- to medium-term goals.

-It’s seen as a comparatively low-risk investment with a guaranteed return and because of this you can expect to see a lower rate of growth on your savings.
+It’s seen as a comparatively low-risk option with a fixed or variable interest rate, and because of this you can expect to see a lower rate of growth on your savings.
 Many investors like this approach as it sits comfortably with their attitude towards risk and it means there are no nasty surprises.

 A Stocks and Shares ISA - typically higher risk, higher potential returns